 He believes in carefully choosing treatment to improve the long-term health of the brain and body.
 His has written on that subject in textbooks, scholarly journals, and a self-help book.
 His work has been cited in the International Encyclopedia of Depression, and he is involved in clinical trials to identify new treatments for mood disorders.

-He serves as president of the Forsyth County Psychiatric Association, editor-in-chief of The Carlat Psychiatry Report, and Clinical Instructor at the Wake Forest University School of Medicine.
+Dr. Aiken is the editor-in-chief of The Carlat Psychiatry Report, which is one of few psychiatric journals that operates free of funding from the pharmaceutical industry.
+He hosts a weekly podcast with Kellie Newsome as part of that journal.
+He also serves as president of the Forsyth County Psychiatric Association, and a Clinical Instructor at the Wake Forest University School of Medicine.
 He has been ranked among the Best Doctors in America since 2010, is a distinguished fellow of the American Psychiatric Association and a recipient of the Patient’s Choice award from Vitals.com.

 Dr. Aiken does not accept promotional fees from the pharmaceutical industry.
 He directly supervises the work of other clinicians in the practice.